Orkiestra PR I TV W Lodzi Dyryguje Henryk Debich – String Beat (1975)

 The culture of Poland is closely connected with its intricate thousand-year history.
-With origins in the culture of the Early Slavs, over time Polish culture has been profoundly influenced by its interweaving ties with the Germanic, Latinate and Byzantine worlds as well as in continual dialog with the many other ethnic groups and minorities.
+With origins in the culture of the Early Slavs, over time Polish culture has been profoundly influenced by its interweaving ties with the Germanic, Latinate and Byzantine worlds as well as in continual dialog with the many other ethnic groups.
 In the 19th and 20th centuries, the Polish focus on cultural advancement often took precedence over political and economic activity, these factors have contributed to the versatile nature of Polish art.
 Nowadays, Poland is a highly developed country, however, it retains its tradition.

 Poland still suffers from a bad image in a way that people who are not from there see the country as the pool where your local painter, farm-help or building constructor comes from (sic).
 And those people lack the sophistication we, of course, had in our years after WWII, Right?
 Wrong!!
 (XO)

 Let’s go to our history: